 Tip 7 – What Items to Keep?

-Knowing what items to keep while scavenging is one of the tougher parts of Escape from Tarkov.
+Knowing what items to keep while looting is one of the tougher parts of Escape from Tarkov.
 The best way to learn this is by simply playing the game and checking the value of different items.
 More experienced players know how to take full advantage of the space they have with the value of the items they find.

 As a beginner player, I recommend looking for items to build your Hideout or to sell for money.
 Tarkov updates have changed the market several times making it more difficult to get what you need.
 So players are more reliant on the traders when they’re first starting out.
 This is why I like to raid for gear I can use in the next round.
-Such as guns, body armor, backpacks, and more.

-Tip 8 – Who to Sell to?
+Tip 8 – Which Dealers to Sell Items To

 There are eight different dealers alongside the Flea Market with preferred items that they’ll buy.
 If you want to get the most money out of your items, be sure to sell to the right dealer.
 And once you hit level 5, you’ll realize that some items are more profitable on the Flea Market.